If you take pride in how your car looks – and who doesn’t? – noticing any dings or scratches on it can quickly ruin your mood.

 Step 2: Remove the Layer

-Using sandpaper, remove the entirety of the protective layer over your wheels so that when you’re done, the wheels will have the same color as well as texture all over.
+Using sandpaper, remove the entirety of the protective layer or clear coat over your wheels.
+This way, when you’re done, the wheels will have the same color as well as texture all over.
 There must be none of the protective layer remaining on any part of the wheel.

 You should be using sandpaper with 220-grit, and work on this layer until you see that the dust has a gray color, proving you are down to the metal.